Hiking in Bergen, Norway is a must. There is no debate about it.

 During the hike, we were like, “Oh yeah, let’s just finish it and hike all the way down!”
 Nope.
 Didn’t happen.
 Not even close.

-The hike was absolutely beautiful, don’t get me wrong, but with the Fløibanen funicular at such easy and free access with the Bergen Card, we opted to take the funicular down to rest our weary feet and aching legs.
+The hike was absolutely beautiful, don’t get me wrong.
+But with the Fløibanen funicular at such easy access, we opted to take the funicular down to rest our weary feet and aching legs.

 Why, hello, Bryggen!
 It’s so nice to see you again on the ground.
 And now it’s time for a shower and a nap!